Trouts and Salmon: Family Salmonidae

 Identification: Body elongate, mouth terminal, large, and teeth moderately sharp.
 Upper back and all of caudal fin, dorsal fin, and adipose fin have irregular black spots; gums are black at base of teeth.
 In saltwater their coloring is blue or greenish-blue to gray or black above, silver below.
 However, when spawning in freshwater their colors change.
 Males become very dark with smaller fish often a dull yellow.
 Larger males are often blotchy, dull red on sides.
 Females become blackish in color.

-Size: Up to 58 inches and 135 pounds; those caught off piers rarely exceed 20 pounds and most are under 10 pounds.
+Size: Up to 63 inches and at least 135 pounds; most caught from piers are under 20 pounds.
 The California record for an ocean caught king salmon is 65 lb 4 oz caught near Crescent City in 2002.

 King salmon taken at the Seacliff State Beach Pier in 1997 by Rose Costa

-Range: Bahia de Sebastian Vizcaino, central Baja California, to Point Hope, Chukchi Sea, Alaska, with strays across northern Alaska to Coppermine River in the Canadian Arctic; along the Asian Pacific coast from the Anadyr River, Russia to Hokkaido, northern Japan.
+Range: Bahía de Sebastián Vizcaíno, central Baja California, to Point Hope, Chukchi Sea, Alaska, with strays across northern Alaska to the Coppermine River in the Canadian Arctic; along the Asian Pacific coast from the Anadyr River, Russia to Hokkaido, northern Japan.
+Common from central California to the Bering Sea.

 King salmon from the Pacifica Pier

-Piers: As a general rule, few salmon are taken from southern California piers.
-While I have witnessed a salmon taken at the Balboa Pier, and one at Stearns Wharf in Santa Barbara, I have not seen them from other SoCal piers.
-However, Snookie, the expert on the Newport and Balboa piers once caught a ten-pound king salmon at Balboa and reports she has seen several king and silver salmon taken at both piers.
+Piers: As a general rule, few king salmon are taken from southern California piers.
+However, I witnessed the catch of an unidentified salmon at the Balboa Pier one morning and Snookie, the expert on the Newport and Balboa piers, once caught a ten-pound king salmon at Balboa.
+She reports she has seen several king and silver salmon taken at both piers.
 Perhaps their proximity to the deep water Newport Canyon and its cold waters helps explain the salmon.
+Two additional king salmon were reported to PFIC, one at the Hermosa Beach Pier and one at the Santa Monica Pier.
 Most of the king salmon caught from California piers are taken in central and northern California.
 In central California they primarily are seen between Monterey Bay and San Francisco Bay.
 Best bets: Monterey Wharf #2, Seacliff State Beach Pier, Santa Cruz Wharf, Pacifica Pier and Fort Baker Pier.
 Top piers in northern California would be the Point Arena Pier, Trinidad Pier, and the B Street Pier in Crescent City.

 11-pound king salmon caught at Stearns Wharf by 90-year-old Sittin’ Bill in 1994